-EGYPT DOES NOT GROW ANY TOBACCO WHATEOEVER.
+EGYPT DOES NOT GROW ANY TOBACCO WHATSOEVER.

 My Cigarettes are manufactured daily as required, in my Factory, and solely by Europeans.

-has to contend with a Month's Journey and all the risks of Damp, Delays, and Lying in Stock bill sold.
+They are therefore Fresher, of Greater Flavour, and more delicate Aroma than the mere imported article, which has to contend with a Month's Journey and all the risks of Damp, Delays, and Lying in Stock till sold.